telus/tds-core/packages/InteractiveIcon/Dependent.md

         usageCriteria:
           'Indicate a reference to an external source; will direct away from the TELUS experience or the primary flow ', },
+      {
+        name: 'QuickLink',
+        Component: QuickLink,
+        usageCriteria:
+          'Indicate a collection of unstructured links that have been placed prominently on a page.', },
     ]}
   />
   <IconTable